supasuge/Python-random-module-cracker-with-rewind/README.md

-# randcrack – Python random module cracker / predictor
+# randcrack-ng – fork of Python random module cracker / predictor

-**Incomplete project...**
+- Original project this was forked from: `randcrack` (PyPi/GitHub) **Incomplete project...**

 ## Goal